Lensym News & Updates

 Common items with hidden validity problems: double-barreled questions, leading wording, and unrealistic recall.
 Why they fail and how to rewrite.

-How Long Should Your Survey Be?
-The Real Answer (2026)
+How Long Should a Survey Be?
+Evidence + Benchmarks

 When Surveys Are the Wrong Tool (And What to Do Instead)